ds-stream/airee-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🪲"Bug Report"
+name: 🪲 Bug Report
-description: If you've found a reproducible bug
+about: If you've found a reproducible bug
-title: "[Bug]: "
+title: "Bug Report"
 labels: ["bug"]

 ---